fluiddyn/fluidimage/doc/uvmat.rst

   Series.ActionInput.Civ2.CheckDeformation = 0
   % for subpixel interpolation and image deformation (linear transform)
-  % => use of DUDX DUDY etc... before crop of sub-images Series.ActionInput.Civ2.Dx = 10
+  % => use of DUDX DUDY etc... before crop of sub-images
+  % if == 1 then Series.ActionInput.Civ2.CorrSmooth is removed from xml
+  Series.ActionInput.Civ2.Dx = 10
   Series.ActionInput.Civ2.Dy = 10
   Series.ActionInput.Civ2.CheckGrid = 0